masudnet/masud/README.md

 <p align="left"> <a href="https://twitter.com/masudmolla99" target="blank"><img src="https://img.shields.io/twitter/follow/Masud Molla?logo=twitter&style=for-the-badge" alt="shovoalways" /></a> </p>

 ## 🚀 About Me
-I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
-I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I love to solve real-world problems.
-I am strategic, goal-oriented, and always work with an end goal in mind.
-Over the past years, I created 100s of websites for my clients.
-I pride myself on doing quality work and maintaining excellent communication.
-Most of the time I work with WordPress but some technologies I enjoy working with include ReactJS, JavaScript as well as PHP.
+I'm a Front End Web Developer who is passionate about creating websites that are free of errors and have 100% satisfied customers.
+I am incredibly passionate about education and openly imparting my knowledge to others.
+I enjoy finding practical solutions to issues.
+I always approach my task with a plan of action and a clear end in mind.
+For my clients, I've made hundreds of websites throughout the years.
+I take pride in doing top-notch work and keeping up a high standard of communication.
+ReactJS, JavaScript, and PHP are some of the technologies I enjoy working with, however I use WordPress the most of the time.

 ## 👨‍💻 Skills & Experiance:
 ✅ WordPress <br>